GSA/auctions_api/index.md

 - [API basics](basics) introduces you to the operations offered by the API.
 - [Field reference](fields) lists and describes the type of information provided by the API.
+- [Get your API Key](key) you will get personalized API key from data.gov.
 - [Feedback](https://github.com/GSA/Auctions_api/issues) provides a forum for developers to share feedback and report problems.